empreinte-digitale/orejime/README.md

     // You must provide a link to your privacy policy page
     privacyPolicy: "",

     // Optional.
+Replaces the existing "Accept" button with an "Accept all" option.
+To ensure
+    // GDPR compliancy.
+    gdprCompliant: false,

+    // Optional.
 Applications configured below will be ON by default if default=true.
     // defaults to true